BerryChen0w0/BilinearPairing-ComputationCostTest/README-en.md

 The tests are conducted on popular elliptic curves using common Go language libraries.

+Additionally, tests for large integer operations based on the `big.Int` library have been added.

 ## Symbol Convention

 For an algebraic structure $[S, +, \times]$, the additive inverse is denoted by $neg$, and its inverse operation is $-$.
 The multiplicative inverse is denoted by $inv$, and its inverse operation is $\div$.
 We use $\cdot$ for scalar multiplication in an additive group and $\exp$ for exponentiation (scalar multiplication) in a multiplicative group.